-Novo Nordisk received favourable votes of 14-1 for the approval of Saxenda for weight management from the Endocrinologic and Metabolic Drugs Advisory Committee (EMDAC) panel of US Food and Drug Administration (FDA) in September 2014.
+Novo Nordisk received favourable votes of 14-1 for the approval of Saxenda for weight management from the US Food and Drug Administration’s (FDA) Endocrinologic and Metabolic Drugs Advisory Committee panel in September 2014.

 Obesity and its prevalence